- Download our Moving to Sweden Guide (PDF)

 Education in Sweden is compulsory and free for children between the ages of six and 16.
 Apart from public schools run by the government, parents also have the choice of independent schools, which are funded by the government but are run by independent entities.
 There are few tuition-paying schools, many of which are international schools offering foreign curricula.

-Children in Sweden start school when they are seven years old.
-Primary school is divided into three stages, consisting of elementary school, middle school and high school.
-Primary school is followed by upper secondary school (gymnasieskola), which is not compulsory.
+Children in Sweden start school when they are six years old.
+Compulsory education consists of förskoleklass (‘preschool year’ or Year 0), lågstadiet (Years 1 to 3), mellanstadiet (Years 4 to 6) and högstadiet (Years 7 to 9).
+This is followed by gymnasieskola (upper secondary school, Years 10 to 12), which is not compulsory.
 Most children do fulfil secondary education to be able to get good jobs in the future.

 Public schools in Sweden

-Most children in Sweden go to public schools, but expats generally choose international private schools for their children instead due to the language barrier.
+Most children in Sweden go to public schools and teaching is of a high standard, but as teaching is in Swedish, expats generally choose international schools for their children instead due to the language barrier.

 International schools in Sweden

 International schools in Sweden offer the curriculum of a foreign country such as the UK, the US or other qualifications such as the International Baccalaureate.
 These schools are primarily intended for students living in Sweden temporarily or under special circumstances.

 International schools expect a yearly fee and applications need to be made by contacting the school directly.
 Extra fees might apply if the children are not registered with their local municipality and do not have a Swedish personal number.